open-telemetry/opentelemetry-demo/README.md

 You can be up and running with the demo in a few minutes.
 Check out the docs for your preferred deployment method:

-> **Note:** If you're running on Apple Silicon, please run `docker compose
-> build` in order to create local images vs. pulling them from the repository.

 - [Docker](./docs/docker_deployment.md)
 - [Kubernetes](./docs/kubernetes_deployment.md)